 Source code odyssey - Rake

 Recently I have a chance to work on mass among of rake tasks in the code base.
 During the work I found Rake is somewhat confusing but also an interesting framework.
-So I would like to talk about some of the good and bad practices in Rake.
+I would like to talk about some of the good and bad practices I found in Rake.

 History and purpose of rake